ahmedShokrr/Sudoku-Solver-with-AI-and-Python/README.md

 To see the solver in action, simply run the `GUI.py` script.
 You will see a Sudoku puzzle, and you can interact with it using the controls described above.
 The puzzle will automatically validate and solve itself when possible.

-## Contributing

-Feel free to fork this repository, make your changes, and submit pull requests.
-Any improvements or bug fixes are welcome.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.